tzeumer/SIP2-Client-for-Python/README.md

 A Python SIP2 client.
 It also supports Gossip.

 # Purpose
 This was (nearly) my first go with Python.
-I thought the source might have a better time on Github (well, after a two month break I forgot what I already figured out about publishing a real Python package) than on my drive.
+I thought the source might have a better time on Github (well, after a two month break I forgot what I already figured out about publishing a real Python package) than on my hard drive.
 Ideas: Could be used to build some selfcheck device application for libraries.
 Or use it for some kind of automation...

 # Usage
 There are just three files.
-File sip2.py is a low level implemntation of SIP2/Gossip while wrapper.py makes the handling a little bit more comfortable.
+File sip2.py is a low level implementation of SIP2/Gossip while wrapper.py makes the handling a little bit more comfortable.
 Check comments of both files.
 File message_lookup.py could be used for advanced programming purposes.
 Maybe...

 # Changelog